This section describes how to install three popular desktop

 manager.
 In order to start Xfce

-from the command line by typing startx
+from the command line by typing startx,

-first create ~/.xinitrc
+first create ~/.xinitrc with this

 command:

-echo ". /usr/local/etc/xdg/xfce4/xinitrc" > ~/.xinitrc
+%echo ". /usr/local/etc/xdg/xfce4/xinitrc" > ~/.xinitrc

 An alternate method is to use